Petnow LogoPetnow

 OutOfMemoryError

-Symptom: Out of memory error during image processing
+Symptom: Out-of-memory error during image processing

 Solution: